Storidge/cio-faq/drives.md

 For bare metal servers, Storidge will collect performance data during cluster initialization.
 This cluster performance data collected becomes an IOPS and bandwidth resource that is managed by the QoS feature, i.e. you can set min and max setting for each volume/application.
 Depending on configuration, mixing NVME and SSD devices may negatively impact the accuracy of the collected performance data.

+## Is it possible to run Storidge CIO with 3 x 24GB drives on a node?

+Yes, you can run with 3 x 24GB drives per node on a virtual server.
+Although the recommendation is to use 100GB drives, smaller capacities will work for testing the Storidge software.
+However if a data collection process was started because the Storidge software thinks you have a physical server, the 3 x 24GB drives will not work.

+The Storidge software runs a data collection process after initialization on physical servers.
+This is to create an IOPS and bandwidth budget that is allocated on demand to individual volumes.
+As performance limits are assigned to applications, the Storidge software will update you if there is not enough performance available to support apps.

+You can forward a report from the `cioctl report` command to support@storidge.com to confirm if your VM instance and environment is on the supported list.

 ### Linux device names may not be consistent after system reboots.
 Is this an issue?

 This is not a problem as Storidge assigns and uses virtual serial numbers for consistency, instead of utilizing Linux drive letters.